SHAHCoinvip/shahcoin/doc/README.md

 ### macOS

-Drag Shahcoin Core to your applications folder, and then run Shahcoin Core.
+Drag SHAHCOIN Core to your applications folder, and then run SHAHCOIN Core.

 ### Need Help?